 Should a birthday cake be priced differently than a wedding cake?
 Should a fondant cake be priced differently than a buttercream cake?
 Should a “cutting cake” be cheaper than an actual wedding cake?
 The list of questions swirling around my head went on and on.
 I had mastered slaying cake layers and creating the perfect ratio of cake to filling.
 I had mastered creating perfectly leveled cakes with razor sharp edges.
 But I was a chump at confidently pricing my own works of art.

 Here’s what I learned.

 2. Cake is cake.
 It really is, no lie.
 Cake batter for a birthday cake is mixed up and baked the same way it is for a wedding cake.
 A “cutting cake” is torted and filled the same exact way a wedding cake is.
-The time it takes to decorate a two tier birthday cake could be just as much, or even more, than the time it takes to decorate a simple 4 tier buttercream beauty.
+The time it takes to decorate a two tier birthday cake could be just as much, or even more, then the time it takes to decorate a simple 3 tier buttercream beauty.
 So, why should cakes be priced differently based on the occasion or their intended use?

 3. Your time is worth money.
 This is probably the most important lightbulb moment that I’ve had in my career.
-If I’m churning out cake after cake and my bank account is growing something is wrong.
+If I’m churning out cake after cake and my bank account is not growing something is wrong.
 If I take a payment for a cake and I can’t pay myself an hourly wage and still have a decent profit something is wrong.
 This is not about price gouging.
 This is about being sustainable business owners.
 A business cannot grow and thrive if it’s not making a profit and paying the employees (even if you’re the only employee).

 Let’s think about this for a moment…